profburial/wkhtmltopdf-binaries/README.md

 ** Disclaimer **

 This package is HUGE (154.62 MiB).
-It's probably better grab the individual binaries on a case by case basis.
+It's probably better to grab the individual binaries on a case by case basis.
 Coming Soon.

 ## What's included?